obophenotype/upheno/docs/organization/meetings.md

    - Harmonisation: The process of ensuring that phenotype patterns are applied consistently across ontologies.
 - For new pattern discussions:
    - Every new pattern proposal should come with a new GitHub issue, appropriately tagged.
    - The issue text should detail the use cases for the pattern well, and these use cases should also be documented in the "description" part of the DOSDP YAML file.
+Uses cases should include expected classifications and why we want them (and potentially classifications to avoid).  e.g. axis-specific dimension traits should classify under more abstractly defined dimension traits which in term should classify under Morphology.
+Add some examples of contexts where grouping along these classifications is useful.
 - Agenda items may include discussion and decisions about more general modelling issues that affect more than one pattern, but these should also be documented as tickets as described above.

 ## After the meeting